-Someone with a lot of joint swelling is more likely to have damage than a person with just a little bit.
-(Stronger disease activity)
+Likewise, if you have a lot of swelling or lots of swollen joints, you’re more likely to have damage than a person with just a little bit.

-The length of morning stiffness each day is also useful.
-Ask yourself, after getting up, "How long does it take until I'm feeling as loose as I'll feel for the day?"
+Also, take note of how long your joints feel stiff in the morning.
+Ask yourself when you get up, "How long does it take until I'm feeling as loose as I'll feel for the day?"
 The longer you feel stiff, the more likely it is that your rheumatoid arthritis is active.

 Another sign you can look for is a "boggy" joint.
-When the joint lining begins to grow abnormally, it may give a joint a mushy texture.
-This boggy texture may remain even when you are not having a flare.
-If you notice this happening, you should see your rheumatologist.
+When the joint lining starts to have problems, it may give a joint a mushy texture.
+This boggy texture may remain even when you don’t have a flare.
+See your rheumatologist if you notice this happening.